dpareasy/Assignment1/README.md

 ### Components diagram ###

 In the figure below is presented the whole software architecture.

+![UML](https://user-images.githubusercontent.com/92155300/204273176-71f6ef7b-03b5-48cd-8c0d-b2f95d7fe892.png)

 It is important to remark that the communications between the state_machine and the other servers are managed by two different helper classes:
-* `BehaviorHelper`: communication with aRMOR server;
+* `BehaviorHelper`: communication with aRMOR server.
-* `InterfaceHelper`: communication with planner and controller;
+* `InterfaceHelper`: communication with planner and controller.

-![UML](https://user-images.githubusercontent.com/92155300/204273176-71f6ef7b-03b5-48cd-8c0d-b2f95d7fe892.png)

 ### Sequence diagram ###

-In the figure below is presente the sequence diagram of the architecture.
+In the figure below is presented the sequence diagram of the architecture.

 ![sequence_diagram](https://user-images.githubusercontent.com/92155300/204271986-275e1ea1-7f17-4fba-90eb-ef32579a3ad7.png)

-As can be seen from the above image, the state machine waits until the whole map has been built.
-Every time the robot needs to change location the `state_machine` make the request to armor server for queries, reasoning and manipulations.
+As can be seen from the above image, the `state_machine` waits until the whole map has been built.
+It also makes requests to the aRMOR server every time the robot needs to reason about the next location to visit or to move in another location.

-The `robot_state` node is always working and warn the FSM every time the battery changes state.
+The `robot_state` node is always working and warns the FSM every time the battery changes state.

 ### The Finite State Machine ###

-Hereafter the structure of the Finite State Machine.
+Hereafter the structure of the Finite State Machine is presented.

 ![smach](https://user-images.githubusercontent.com/92155300/204056867-88b33dd0-3f09-4bea-8fbf-265921ca48a1.png)